 Day 13: Yangon/USA.
 After breakfast this morning, bid farewell to the Mystical lands of Myanmar as you transfer to the airport in Yangon to board your flight to the USA via Taipei.
 Arrive in the USA later today.
 Or take advantage of your already included airfare, and extend your stay to Bangkok, Thailand.
 Breakfast provided.

-Day 14-15: Bangkok.
-Enjoy two full days at leisure to discover Thailand's vibrant capital at your own pace.
+Day 15: Bangkok.
+Enjoy a full days at leisure to discover Thailand's vibrant capital at your own pace.
 Bangkok offers no shortage of shopping, dining, and sightseeing.
 Your hotel concierge will gladly offer suggestions for independent exploration or join an optional full day sightseeing excursion.